ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 **go-ipfs is introducing a new release cycle and process to ensure more reliable and frequent releases!**

 IPFS is growing and maturing.
-We're seeing many more users in our network and have recognised that we need to level up our release process to deliver a more stable product, on a predictable schedule.
+We're seeing many more users in our network and have recognised the need to level up our release process to deliver a more production-ready product, on a regular schedule.
 We're doing this because we shipped an unusual number of critical regressions in the last three releases (since fixed).
-We don't want that to happen again, so we're putting safeguards in place to maximisze our chances of catching a regression before it reaches production.
+We don't want that to happen again, so we're putting safeguards in place to maximize our chances of catching a regression before it reaches production.

 Here's what happened: